10 Ways to Lower Your Blood Pressure Naturally

 For even better results include various antioxidant rich nutrients, such as vitamin C and CoQ10, and nutrient rich foods, plus the key minerals, such as potassium and magnesium, that specifically lower blood pressure.

-Most of us get about three times as much sodium from salt as we do potassium when the balance should be about 1:1 so cut back on salt and go for fruit and green leafy vegetables, along with nuts and seeds which are all rich in both potassium and magnesium.
+Most of us get about three times as much sodium from salt as we do potassium when the balance should be about 1:1 so cut back on salt.
+Instead go for fruit and green leafy vegetables, along with nuts and seeds which are all rich in both potassium and magnesium.

 Just increasing potassium in this way is estimated to drop high blood pressure by 10%.
 In South Africa where almost one in four of the black population have hypertension, a recent study found that making simple changes to the diet for eight weeks resulted in a significant reduction in blood pressure.